Arm Lift Body Contouring

-Fluctuations in weight, growing older and heredity can cause your upper arms to take on a drooping, sagging appearance.
-This condition cannot be corrected through exercise.
+Fluctuations in weight, growing older and heredity can cause your upper arms to have a drooping, sagging appearance.
+This is a condition that cannot be corrected through exercise.

 Arm Lift Candidates